MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/filetransport-sample.md

     -   Receive location: File_To_PrivateResponder

  The following procedure describes how to import the bindings from the binding files using the BTSTask command.
-For more information, see the "ImportBindings Command" topic in [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] Help.
+For more information, see the "ImportBindings Command" topic in BizTalk Server Help.

 ## Procedure